 Don’t expect the build quality to survive a drop impact or any common abuse a proper multi-tool could brush-off either.

 If you are an amateur user and won’t be needing one much, just buy a cheaper brand corded oscillating multi-tool.
 It’ll save you a lot of time and hassle.

 With the benefit of interchangeable batteries and the ability to take your tool anywhere you do, it’s the flexibility that really seals the deal with this power-tools.

 Nowadays, Lithium-Ion battery technology has gotten so good that having a battery powered tool does not come with a large handicap of running time and power.

 If you got the budget and the need, I seriously recommend you buy a cordless multi-tool, it’ll be worth every penny.

 Best Oscillating Multi-Function Tools

 Fortunately, I have done the hard yards for you and found a oscillating multi tool that really stand out amongst the rest.

-I spent most of my weekend looking through and researching all the oscillating tools available on Amazon and local Home Depot stores and managed to get some hands-on experience with brands I have never played with before.
+I spent most of my weekend looking through and researching all the oscillating tools available online and stalked the isles at local Home Depot stores and managed to get some hands-on experience with brands I have never played with before.

 Listed below are the best multi-tools in my opinion as a seasoned and experienced user of power-tools and obsessive researcher of anything that interests me.

 What can I say, I own one of these bad boys and I love It!

 Here’s a quick review of the DeWalt DCS355 oscillating multi functional tool.